aspc/aspc-website/README.md

 If you attend Pomona College or any of the other Claremont Colleges and would like to join, please feel free to reach out to us at software@aspc.pomona.edu.

 ### Getting Up And Running
 It's simple to start contributing!
-We've also provided a more detailed [Getting started guide](docs/getting-started.md) with information about setting up this project to work with an IDE, our core technologies, and more helpful tips.
+We've also provided a more detailed [Getting Started Guide](docs/getting-started.md) with information about setting up this project to work with an IDE, our core technologies, and more helpful tips.

  1. Clone this repo